 A student's final grade for the course is the sum of the separate assignments.
-It is not necessary to pass each assignment separately in order to pass the course.
-The University of Calgary Undergraduate Grading System and Faculty of Social Work Percentage Conversion will be used.
+It is not necessary to pass each assignment separately to pass the course.
+The University of Calgary Graduate Grading System and Faculty of Social Work Percentage Conversion will be used.
 This grading system overrides the grading system in D2L.
-Final, overall grades only will be rounded up to the nearest whole number (not individual assignments).
-For example, a final course numeric grade of 84.5% will be rounded up to 85%.

-Grade Grade Point Description Percentage Range A+ 4.0 Outstanding performance 95-100 Α 4.0 Excellent performance 85-94 A- 3.7 Approaching excellent performance 80-84 B+ 3.3 Exceeding good performance 77-79 В 3.0 Good performance 73-76 B- 2.7 Approaching good performance 70-72 C+ 2.3 Exceeding satisfactory performance 67-69 С 2.00 Satisfactory performance 63-66 C- 1.70 Approaching satisfactory performance 60-62 D+ 1.30 Marginal pass.
-Insufficient preparation for subsequent courses in the same subject 57-59 D 1.00 Minimal pass.
-Insufficient preparation for subsequent courses in the same subject.
-50-56 F 0.00 Failure.
-Did not meet course requirements.
-Below 50 CG Credit Granted.
-Not included in the GPA calculation.
-See section F.1.3 for additional detail.
+Grade Grade Point Description Percentage Range

+A+ 4.0 Outstanding performance 95-100

+Α 4.0 Excellent performance 95-100

+A- 3.7 Very good performance 90-94

+B+ 3.3 Good performance 85-89

+В 3.0 Satisfactory performance.
+Note : The grade point value (3.0) associated with this grade is the minimum acceptable average that a graduate student must maintain throughout the programme as computed at the end of each year of their program.
+80-84

+B- 2.7 Minimum pass.
+Note : Students who accumulate two grades of "B-" or lower can be required by the faculty to withdraw from the programme regardless of the grade point average.
+75-79

+C+ 2.3 All grades of "C+" or lower are indicative of failure at the graduate level and cannot be counted toward Faculty of Graduate Studies course requirements.
+70-74

+С 2.00 65-69

+C- 1.70 60-64

+D+ 1.30 55-59

+D 1.00 50-54

+F 0.00 Below 50

 CR Completed Requirements.
 Carries no weight in calculating the grade point average.
 This will be noted in the calendar description as "Not Included in GPA" where applicable.